LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

      PR, the mirroring is triggered.
   #.
 Gitlab CI test pipelines are launched.
 Execution and pass/fail status
      may be viewed and monitored in the Gitlab CI GUI.
   #.
-For each platform and compiler combination, the
+For each resource and compiler combination, the
      `Spack <https://github.com/spack/spack>`_ tool generates a build
      configuration in the form of a CMake cache or *host-config* file.
   #.
 A host-config file is passes to CMake, which configures the RAJA build.